kabassociates/primefaces-showcase-legacy/README.md

 # README

-Local copy primefaces showcase repository new generation.
+Local copy primefaces showcase repository version 5.0 and later.
+Orginal sourses are available at google code svn repository, http://primefaces.googlecode.com/svn/showcase/trunk/

+Master branch of this repository is aligned with orginal sources.

 ## How to run showcase